<< Back to Care Sheets

 sure they are full grown adults, healthy and at a good weight.
 I recommend

-males a minimum of 8 months old and 45g and females being a minimum
+males a minimum of 8 months old and 45 grams and females being a minimum

-of 1 year and 50g.
-Although those are the minimums I prefer my females
+of 1 year old and 50 grams.
+Although those are the minimums I prefer

-to be no less than 60g as it will be easier on them.
-If your female
+my females to be no less than 60 grams as it will be easier on them.

-can be around 2 years old that would be even better for her.
+If your female can be around 2 years old that would be even better

 Sexing - Before you can start breeding you’ll need a sexually